FC Drita: Gjilani

-There is often a fierce rivalry between one of the two strongest teams in a national league and this is particularly the case in the Football Superleague of Kosovo, where the game between Drita and Gjilani is known as the Anamorava Derby.
-According to the tradition of the city of Gjilan, the party starts with fans organization, who try to give the maximum support for the respective clubs, there is also some surprise for the other opponent camp, to say that we were better and is appreciated more than what is presented to you with great curiosity about the whole city, what a presentation will be on the weekend from Skifterat (Falcons) and Intelektualët (Intellectuals).
+There is a fierce rivalry in the Football Superleague of Kosovo, where the game between Drita and Gjilani is known as the Anamorava Derby.
+According to the tradition of the city of Gjilan, the party starts with fans organization, who try to give the maximum support for the respective clubs from Skifterat (Falcons) and Intelektualët (Intellectuals).

-Three days before the match the derby gives the atmosphere a night life, everywhere in the cafe bars is an atmosphere that occurs only during national holidays, where fans are seen by both the Skifterat (Falcons) and Intelektualët (Intellectuals) to live all that week under the fever of the much-anticipated derby.
+Three days before the match, the derby's recreational areas such as bars are flooded with people, everywhere in the cafe bars is an atmosphere that occurs only during national holidays, where fans are seen by both the Skifterat (Falcons) and Intelektualët (Intellectuals) to anticipate the soccer match.

 One hour before the match, the two camps are organized in groups and always avoid eventual incidents between the two ultras groups.
-They divide the streets from where they will go to the stadium, which is good, because the Kosovo Police organised themselves in a way to avoid the breakdown of this holiday and the much anticipated confrontation in Gjilan.
+They divide the streets from where they will go to the stadium, because the Kosovo Police organised themselves in a way to avoid the breakdown of this holiday and the much anticipated confrontation in Gjilan.

 For a brief few moments, everything apart from the dozens of flares that littered the pitch, that'd had disappeared from view.
 Gone were the two white minarets that usually overlook the stadium in eastern Kosovo.
 Gone too were the lines of riot police patrolling the front of the main stand along with the 10,000 strong crowd, all enveloped in a monstrous blue cloud of smoke.
 On the other side of the pitch, a similar scene was being played out, but the consuming cloud was red.
 The only evidence of a football match being played was the thunderous noise of drums and chants rising ethereally from the fog.